 Search engine optimisation is, in itself, a complex phrase.
-But, believe it or not, SEO can be stripped back – and we’re here to show you SEO basics to implement in your business.
+But, believe it or not, an SEO content strategy can be stripped back – and we’re here to show you SEO basics to implement in your business.

 We know it’s important and useful – but what actually is it?
 We’ve broken down the basics so you can feel confident carrying out SEO for your business.